zidsi/classla/README.md

 - dependency parsing
 - named entity recognition

+It also allows for (alpha) processing of standard Macedonian on the levels of

+- tokenization and sentence splitting
+- part-of-speech tagging
+- lemmatization

-It allso allows for processing of non-standard (Internet) Slovene, Croatian and Serbian on the same levels as standard language (all models are tailored to non-standard language except for dependency parsing where the standard module is used).
+Finally, it allows for processing of non-standard (Internet) Slovene, Croatian and Serbian on the same levels as standard language (all models are tailored to non-standard language except for dependency parsing where the standard module is used).

 ## Installation
 ### pip